MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

 form of the equations (see :numref:`hydro_and_quasihydro`; :numref:`press_meth_linear`) described in Marshall et al. (1997) :cite:`marshall:97a` are employed.
 The flow is three-dimensional with just temperature, :math:`\theta`, as an active tracer.
-A horizontal Laplacian operator :math:`\nabla_{h}^2` provides viscous dissipation and provides a diffusive sub-grid scale closure for the temperature equation.
+The viscous and diffusive terms provides viscous dissipation and a diffusive sub-grid scale closure for the momentum and temperature equations, respectively.
 A wind-stress momentum forcing is added to the momentum equation for the zonal flow, :math:`u`.
 Other terms in the model are explicitly switched off for this experiment configuration (see :numref:`sec_eg_baroclinic_code_config`).
 This yields an active set of